JinpengLiu981113/SAT-based-Sudoku-Solution/README.md

     }
 ```

-After we convert the sudoku game into SAT, we are able to solve it using DPLL algorithm
+3.After we convert the sudoku game into SAT, we are able to solve it using DPLL algorithm